 A lightweight jacket that actually keeps you dry.
 It’s great from spring to a top layer in winter!
 The hood also stays up and that’s spectacular.
 Have worn this with packs and solo, no issues.
 The front chest pocket also fits an iPhone.

-Honestly, I also have their winter Climate jacket have used it weekly this year with all the snow.
+Honestly, I also have their winter Insulator jacket have used it weekly this year with all the snow.

 David loves his On running pants and has worn them a ton this winter.
 I think because they aren’t tights, but a slightly looser fit.
 Also great for some added wind protection!